mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 val it: int array = [|2; 4; 6|]
 ```

 You can use `Array.map` to map over arbitrary data structures such as tuples.
+Also in F#:

 ```fs
  [|(1,2);(3,4);(5,6)|] |> Array.map (fun (x,y) -> x+y, x-y, x*y)